bshoshany/thread-pool/README.md

 * **Fast:**
     * Built from scratch with maximum performance in mind.
-    * Suitable for use in high-performance computing clusters with a very large number of CPU cores.
+    * Suitable for use in high-performance computing nodes with a very large number of CPU cores.
     * Compact code, to reduce both compilation time and binary size.
     * Reusing threads avoids the overhead of creating and destroying them for individual tasks.
     * A task queue ensures that there are never more threads running in parallel than allowed by the hardware.